Compl3x7/c_data_structures/README.md

 ## Data structures implemented until now:

-### my_lists (Finished ~2023's summer)
+### my_list (Finished ~2023's summer)

-A simple implementation of a linked list I built prior to the making of this repository as a way to study and better consolidate my C programming skills.
+A simple implementation of a linked list that I built prior to the making of this repository as a way to study and better consolidate my C programming skills.
 It's probably not the best implementation, but I have decided to left it like this.
 Finished around 2023's summer and haven't touched on it ever since.

 - 24/04/2024
-    - Changed some function names and added list_find() function.
+    - Changed some function names and added list_find() function and changed the name to my_list.

 ##